 Of important note, Weston is also a town of artists.
 Weston has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Weston’s character.

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 26.25% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+A relatively large number of people in Weston telecommute to their jobs.
+Overall, about 26.25% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Because of many things, Weston is a great place for families with children to consider.
-First of all, many other families with children live here, making Weston a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
-The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
-With regard to real estate, Weston has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
+Weston is a good choice for families with children because of several factors.
+Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
+The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
+Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Weston’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

 It is a fairly quiet town because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Weston has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Weston has few renters and college students.
 But the biggest reason it is quieter in Weston than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Weston may be for you.

-The population of Weston is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 36.79% of adults in Weston have a bachelor's degree or even advanced degree.
+The citizens of Weston are very well educated compared to the average community in the nation: 36.79% of adults in Weston have a bachelor's degree or even advanced degree.

 The per capita income in Weston in 2022 was $33,816, which is middle income relative to Pennsylvania and the nation.
 This equates to an annual income of $135,264 for a family of four.
 However, Weston contains both very wealthy and poor people as well.